4 Ways To Measure Sales Targets In Salesforce

 4. GSP Target Tracker.

-We explain how each one works, its pros and cons, and when each is the best quota management option.
+We explain how each one works, its pros and cons, and when each is the best quota management option in Salesforce.

 Bottom line:

-If you want to cut to the chase, we believe the GSP Target Tracker is, by far, the best way to measure sales versus target in Salesforce.
+If you want to get straight to the point, we believe the GSP Target Tracker is the best way to measure sales against sales targets in Salesforce.

 Option 1 – Dashboard Gauge